 See the recipe card below for quantities.

-basil vs. thai basil vs. thai holy basil
+Basil vs. thai basil vs. thai holy basil

 Substitutions